p-raj/p-raj.github.io/arrow-of-future.md

-Trying to capture where the world of software is headed?
+Trying to capture the future of the software?

 # Enterprise Tech - it all started with excel and it’s moving back towards excel
 - Enterprise software is peaking.
 Everyone wants to sell the same thing, some version of Excel replacement, with Forms and Boxed UI